KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 > L₃ individuation is not abolished by acclivous motion but clarified through lawful resonance.

 > **The Fractalization Principle**
-> Fractalization belongs first to the individuated being’s own DS / DM continuity, not to the hypostases as divisible persons.
+> Fractalization belongs first to the individuated being's own DS / DM continuity, not to the hypostases as divisible persons.

 > **The Articulation Principle**
 > Gods, angels, demons, and religious figures are often better understood as cultural articulations or symbolic condensations of structural functions than as literal supernal persons partitioned into history.